Skip to the content.

 Table 1: MSE of Visibility Prediction by Different Methods at Different Prediction Horizons

-*Viewport prediction loss with different prediction horizon, from 10 frames(333ms) to 150 frames(5000ms).
+Viewport prediction loss across different horizons, from 10 frames (333ms) to 150 frames (5000ms).

 Conclusion